atac/libirig106/README.rst

-LibIrig106
+libirig106
 ==========

 |StatusImage|_

 Forked from Bob Baggerman's `irig106lib`_

-libirig106 is an open source library for reading and writing IRIG 106 Chapter 10 (now 11) files tested on all 3 major platforms.
+libirig106 is a cross-platform open-source library written in C for reading and writing IRIG 106 Chapter 10 (now 11) files.
+Tested on all 3 major platforms.

 A cross-platform `Python wrapper`_ is also available.